Court Rules

 Page 6

-Requests to exceed page limits must state basis and be made 5 business days before due date
+Requests to exceed memorandum page limits must state the basis, show good cause, and be filed in writing at least 5 business days before the due date.

 Requests to file memoranda exceeding the page limits set forth herein must clearly state the basis for the request and will only be granted for good cause shown.
 Any such requests must be made in writing at least five (5) business days prior to the relevant memorandum’s due date,